yktoo/yktoo.com/content/blog/posts/0363/index.en.md

 ## The use of service

-According to {{< a "https://ovi.rdw.nl/colofon.aspx" "RDW's terms" >}}, this service may only be used for private purposes and at moderate rates.
+According to [RDW's terms](https://ovi.rdw.nl/colofon.aspx), this service may only be used for private purposes and at moderate rates.

-There's also a separate {{< a "https://www.rdw.nl/zakelijk/branches/bedrijven/gegevens-bij-de-rdw-raadplegen/grote-hoeveelheden-voertuiggegevens-raadplegen" "paid version" >}} for business customers, which comes in two flavours:
+There's also a separate [paid version](https://www.rdw.nl/zakelijk/branches/bedrijven/gegevens-bij-de-rdw-raadplegen/grote-hoeveelheden-voertuiggegevens-raadplegen) for business customers, which comes in two flavours:

 * Browser-based (**€ 0,15** per query), or
 * XML API (**€ 510** to subscribe, afterwards **€ 0,06** per query).